VerleneDodds/Serverless-Secure-Vault-Rust-React-AWS-CDK-/README.md

 **Direct-to-S3 Uploads**:
 By utilizing AWS Presigned URLs, we achieve maximum upload throughput without taxing the backend Lambda compute or hitting API Gateway payload limitations.
 This ensures that even massive file transfers are handled with ease.

+## Why Rust for the Compute Layer?

+Choosing **Rust** for the backend Lambda was a deliberate architectural decision based on three core pillars:
+1.  **Memory Safety & Performance**: Rust offers C/C++ level performance with a strict borrow-checker that eliminates entire classes of bugs (null pointers, buffer overflows), which is critical for a security-focused application.
+2.  **Zero Cold-Start Overhead**: By leveraging the `provided.al2023` custom runtime and native binaries, we achieve cold starts of **~30ms**, nearly indistinguishable from warm invocations—crucial for a fluid web experience.
+3.  **Predictable & Efficient Execution**: Rust's predictable runtime behavior allows us to allocate the bare minimum memory to our Lambda functions (e.g., 128MB), directly reducing AWS compute costs while maintaining peak throughput.

+## AWS Infrastructure Costs

+The architecture is built on **Cloud-Native Serverless** principles, ensuring that the project is not only high-performance but also exceptionally cost-effective.
+-   **Static Hosting (S3/CloudFront)**: Baseline costs are effectively **$0.00/month** under the S3 Free Tier (up to 5GB) and CloudFront's Generous Free Tier (1TB/month).
+-   **Serverless Compute (Lambda)**: Execution costs only occur when requests are made.
+With the first 1M requests free per month, this component typically costs **$0.00/month** for portfolio demos.
+-   **Metadata & Identity (DynamoDB/Cognito)**: Leveraging the DynamoDB Always Free tier (25GB) and Cognito's 50,000 Monthly Active Users (MAU) limit, these core services remain entirely cost-neutral for this project scale.

 ---